Please support my July 20th Hampton's ride in support of the Wounded Warrior Project here.

 While speaking with an internist about Obamacare and the problems it will pose to his livelihood, the conversation then moved to a subject that I was completely unaware of which is the soon-to-be implemented New York State Internet System for Tracking Over-Prescribing Act or I-STOP.

-Intuitively there is no question that the street trafficking in controlled substances, particularly oxycodone, by drug dealers together with the abuse by some patients is a societal problem clearly evidenced by pharmacy robberies that include deadly use of force by the perps.
+Intuitively there is no question that the street trafficking in controlled substances, particularly oxycodone, is a serious societal problem evidenced by pharmacy robberies that include deadly use of force by the perps.

 Perps who themselves may very well be addicted to the drugs they are stealing.

 That said the question is whether the governmental response like the one in New York State is an overreach by politicians who may not understand, or who simply don't care about, the unintended consequences such legislation may have on pharmacies, doctors and patients alike.

 I-STOP seems to be very similar to Obamacare on the federal level in that it was concocted by certain politicians for the benefit of politicians with little regard to the impact on the general public and business.